 - Allow the locs to “marry” together where you want them thicker.
 You can separate surrounding locs, but don’t separate the ones you want to eventually fuse together.

 The Two-Headed Dragons

-When you allow your locs to either naturally join up, or combine them only at the roots; you will end up with what have been referred to as, “two-headed dragons”.
+When you either combine your locs at the roots only or allow them to naturally join up; you will end up with “two-headed dragons”.